‘All voices should be read as the river’s mutterings’

 sings it…’

 Once we get to New Bridge we cut back up the slope on the far side of the river towards Holne.
-There is a very friendly community stores and tea rooms here.
-Re-invigorated, we find the route to Buckfastleigh straightforward and charming, especially the bit alongside Holy Brook, and we arrive in good time to catch the steam train.

-Just after Riverford Bridge there is a weir with three channels of water, and I think this is what Alice Oswald is describing here;
+Just after Riverford Bridge, there is a weir with three channels of water, and I think this is what Alice Oswald is describing here;

 ‘whenever currents of water meet the confluence is